Customer Follow Up: Why It’s Important and How to Master It

 Why is follow up so important to customer service?

+A follow-up call isn’t about trying to sell additional products or services.
+Instead, it should be used to check in and ensure customer satisfaction.
 Following up and showing continued interest informs the customer that the purchase was in his or her best interest.
 Trust is built because he/she knows you don’t have to gain anything else since the sale already happened.

 Following up can also help:

-“Once your salespeople build a trusting relationship, they should ask for referrals,” says Linda Ray on Chron.com.
+Boost sales: People tend to choose companies with which they feel a connection.
+If you take the time to check in on customers and make sure they’re happy, they’re more likely to like your business and more likely to make future purchases.“Once your salespeople build a trusting relationship, they should ask for referrals,” says Linda Ray on Chron.com.
 “Set a schedule for your salespeople to contact former clients on a regular basis to keep your business’s name in front of them and build on that goodwill they started with the initial follow-up call.”

 Increase size of customer base: Customer engagement can inspire people to remain loyal to your brand.

 Best ways to follow up with customers